manifest-network/manifest-ledger/CONTRIBUTING.md

 #### How Do I Submit a Good Bug Report?

 > You must never report security related issues, vulnerabilities or bugs including sensitive information to the issue tracker, or elsewhere in public.
-Instead sensitive bugs must be sent by email to <security@>.
+Instead sensitive bugs must be sent by email to <security-operations@liftedinit.org>.
 See [SECURITY.md](SECURITY.md) for further details.

 We use GitHub issues to track bugs and errors.
 If you run into an issue with the project: